 In this guide, we give you information the partnership and our take on how to maximise your points earn.

-Current offer: earn double Qantas Points
+Current offer: earn over 4 bonus Qantas Points per $ spent at Woolworths

 A quick overview of the partnership